This is a common question that we’ve answered a number of times:

-One is the commonly referred to “bounty-hunter” provision, and the potential legal burden that would have been imposed on local businesses.
-What this means is that anyone could walk into any grocery store, whether it is a small business or a big-box retailer, and file a civil action lawsuit against that store if they found an unlabeled product, whether or not any actual harm was done.
+One is the commonly referred-to “bounty hunter” provision and the potential legal burden that would have been imposed on local businesses.
+What this means is that anyone could walk into any grocery store, whether it is a small business or a big-box retailer, and file a civil action lawsuit against that store if he or she found an unlabeled product, whether or not any actual harm was done.
 The burden to prove that product was properly labeled and didn’t contain a GMO would actually fall on that business, which could be a very costly legal process as we’ve seen with California’s Prop 65.

 Another reason we opposed these initiatives is that we believe they would lead to higher food prices and limit consumer choice.
-This Freakonomics article describes how a mandatory “frankenfood” label would impact food availability and cost in your grocery store: http://freakonomics.com/2012/06/22/how-california%E2%80%99s-gmo-labeling-law-could-limit-your-food-choices-and-hurt-the-poor/
+This Freakonomics article describes how a mandatory “frankenfood” label would impact food availability and cost in your grocery store.

-Fundamentally, though, we oppose mandatory labeling because we don’t believe adding a “may contain GMO” label to the front of a package would give you the information you need to make an informed decision.
-Such a label, without any accompanying information, could be perceived as a “skull and crossbones,” inferring that products containing GM ingredients are less safe than other foods.
+Fundamentally, though, we oppose mandatory labeling because we don’t believe adding a “May Contain GMOs” label to the front of a package would give you the information you need to make an informed decision.
+Such a label, without any accompanying information, could be perceived as a “skull and crossbones,” implying that products containing GM ingredients are less safe than other foods.
 That is simply not the case.
-There are numerous international science societies and health organizations, and literally thousands of studies, which confirm the safety of GM crops and foods.
-You can find an extensive list here: http://gmopundit.blogspot.com.au/p/450-published-safety-assessments.html.
+Numerous international science societies and health organizations, and literally thousands of studies, have confirmed the safety of GM crops and foods.
+You can find an extensive list here.

-What we don’t oppose - your right to choose.
-We support voluntary labeling and the existing ability in the marketplace for a company to use marketing claims as a way to differentiate and promote their product.
+What we don’t oppose is your right to choose.
+We support voluntary labeling and the existing ability in the marketplace for a company to use marketing claims as a way to differentiate and promote its products.
 We believe our products are safe and nutritious, but if you are still unsure, you can look for “USDA Organic” or other non-GMO labels.

 The industry is spending money to defeat legislation that is largely drafted out of misunderstanding and fear.
-Those pressing for this legislation in many cases are ultimately looking toban a technology that we absolutely need to continue to feed our growing population at affordable prices using less inputs and less land.
-I’ve recently posted an article which addresses Prop 37 on the True Mission of the “Just Label It” Crowd on the Truth About Trade & Technology blog, here: http://www.truthabouttrade.org/2012/12/13/standing-up-to-the-true-mission-of-the-just-label-it-crowd/.
+Those pressing for this legislation in many cases are ultimately looking to ban a technology that we absolutely need to continue to feed our growing population at affordable prices using less inputs and less land.
+I’ve recently posted an article that addresses Prop 37, "Standing Up to the True Mission of the 'Just Label It' Crowd," on the Truth About Trade & Technology blog.
 A previous response on GMO Answers, available here, addresses the Connecticut labeling issue.

 The response, included below, addresses issues raised in your question.
 If you have additional questions after reading this response, please ask.